created Mar 21, 2017

 Label it a blog, wiki, journal, diary, E/N (Everything/Nothing).
 It's called whatever you want to call it.
 How others label your site is irrelevant.

-Make the content niche or post everything imaginable.
+Make your content narrowly focused, or post about everything imaginable.

-But Boghop.com will host my posts about weather, fishing, cycling, running, birdwatching, beer brewing, crocheting, art, sports, gardening, events, family, local politics, businesses, health, food, etc., etc., etc.
+But sawv.org will host my posts about weather, fishing, cycling, running, birdwatching, beer brewing, crocheting, art, sports, gardening, events, family, local politics, businesses, health, food, etc., etc., etc.

 Excerpts from http://www.seinfeldscripts.com/ThePitch.htm with my additions surrounded by brackets: